 To estimate the exact age or calcification of placenta is difficult.
-Trained radiologists who conduct ultrasounds may be able to tell you through a certain extent through the ultrasound images.
+Trained radiologists who conduct ultrasounds may be able to tell you an approximate age of the placenta through the ultrasound images.
 However, different doctors may have different interpretations of the same image.

 How Is Placenta Calcification Diagnosed?

 The solitary way in which we can diagnose a placental calcification is through pelvic ultrasonography.
 However, in many cases, it gets diagnosed during the routine sonography that is conducted during pregnancy.

 How Does the Ageing of Placenta Affect the Delivery?

 Placental calcification near the end of the pregnancy period is termed normal.
 In fact, the start of placental calcification could mean that you are nearing your delivery time.
 However, calcification before the 37th week or the maturity of the foetus can pose a problem to the baby.
 It can cause low birth weight, preterm birth and in rare cases, the death of the foetus.
 However, with immediate medical intervention and continuous monitoring of the mother and baby, it can be taken care of.
 Let’s understand placental calcification at different weeks and what it implies.

 1. Calcification of Placenta Before 32 weeks

 - If calcification starts before the 32-weeks gestation, it is termed as early preterm placental calcification.

 - The start of calcification at this period of pregnancy can be extremely dangerous for the mother as well as the baby.

 - The mother may experience postpartum haemorrhage and placental abruption.